Tracking Pixel Tracking Pixel

 • Non-EU passport showing a valid visa for residence in the UK

-You can find more detailed information about what proof you can bring to prove that you meet the criteria click here.
-On this page, you will also find information about what documents you will need to be able to apply for the different types of funding that are available to cover the cost of your course.
+You can find more detailed information about what proof you can bring to prove that you meet the criteria by clicking here.
+On this page, you will also find information about what documents you will need to apply for the different types of funding that are available to cover the cost of your course.

 If you are aged 19+